almostearthling/when-command-docs/wizard.rst

 and unpack the zip_ file from the master branch.
 It may be useful to move the resulting directory (and maybe rename it in case the zip file as been used) in a folder where applications reside.
-Assuming that the zip file method was chosend and that the ``when-wizard-master.zip`` file is now in ``~/Downloads``:
+Assuming that the zip file method was chosen and that the ``when-wizard-master.zip`` file is now in ``~/Downloads``:

 ::